Marshall Fire Environmental Quality Information

 - I know the air ducts were cleaned, but what about the insulation in the school?
 I know a lot of people have found piles of soot in their attics.

 - How were all the school supplies (pens, pencils, paper, etc.) cleaned?
-What is the advice on paper products?
-Do they absorb any of the toxins or should they be safe?

 - How could the buildings be sufficiently cleaned in such a short period of time?
+How can the schools be safe to occupy when my home isn't yet safe?

 - What cleaning was done outside the school?
 What about the playground equipment?